Should You Chill Red Wine or Not?

 Unfortunately this means that you won’t be enjoying the wine to its full potential.

-That’s why I recommend getting a simple wine cooler like the ones we recommend here.
+That’s why I recommend getting a simple wine cooler (especially if you live in a warm climate).

 This will allow you to set the temperature just right so that you can get the most out of your wine.